kikuchiyo/device_connection_en/learn/connection_scenarios.md

 ### Scenario 1.2: Smart devices pre-registered in batch

-The connected devices are registered, and devices are burned with the same product information in batch
+The connected devices are registered, and devices are burned with the same product information in batch.

 The following figure illustrates the message flow of connection scenario 1.2.